pantheon-systems/documentation/source/content/disaster-recovery.md

 Recovery Time Objective (**RTO**) is the target amount of time within which a business process must be restored after a disaster in order to avoid unacceptable consequences from a break in business continuity.
 In short, think “time down.”
 For sites with DR enabled, Pantheon’s RTO is 15 minutes.

 ## Access
-Site Disaster Recovery is available for purchase as an add-on to all Elite site plans except Elite Starter.
+Site Disaster Recovery is available for purchase as an add-on to all Elite site plans.
 For more information, please [contact Sales](https://pantheon.io/contact-us).

 ![Pantheon Site Disaster Recovery Architecture Diagram](../images/site-dr-diagram.png)